-1 Chairman McCain: Senator Sessions?
+Chairman McCain.
+Senator Sessions?

-2 Senator Sessions: Thank you, Mr. Chairman.
+Senator Sessions.
+Thank you, Mr. Chairman.

-And thank both of you for your leadership and yourwisdom that you are sharing with us.
+Thank both of you for your leadership and your wisdom that you are sharing with us.

-5 We do have a problem with defense spending.
-It is 6 causing me great concern as a member of the Budget Committee 7 for a couple of years.
-I have been digging into those 8 numbers, and I have felt all along that the one area of our 9 budget that needs to be examined with most care for spending 10 more money is the Defense Department.
-And so, we have got 11 to justify that.
-The Defense Department has got to tell us 12 what they are going to spend the money on and how much it 13 is.
+We do have a problem with defense spending.
+It is causing me great concern as a member of the U.S. Senate Committee on Budget for a couple of years.
+I have been digging into those numbers, and I have felt all along that the one area of our budget that needs to be examined with most care for spending more money is the Defense Department.
+So, we have to justify that.
+The Defense Department has to tell us what they are going to spend the money on and how much it is.

 But we don't have a lot of money.
 Matter of fact, we don't have enough money to run this government, and the deficits will continue to rise even though we have had a slowing on the annual deficits.
-They are going to start rising again, according to CBO, and they project that by 2019, interest on the debt will exceed the entire defense budget.
+They are going to start rising again, according to the Congressional Budget Office (CBO), and they project that by 2019, interest on the debt will exceed the entire defense budget.
 So this is a grim thing.

-Ambassador Edelman, do you think -- you have suggested that the Defense Department needs more money, do you think that increase above the BCA totals should be matched by the same increases of non-defense discretionary spending?
-Ambassador Edelman: The panel did not take a position on that.
+Ambassador Edelman, do you think-you have suggested that the Defense Department needs more money, do you think that increase above the BCA totals should be matched by the same increases of non-defense discretionary spending?

+Ambassador EDELMAN.
+The panel did not take a position on that.
 So just as I represent the panel, I want to make sure it is clear that what I am about to say is my personal opinion and not representing, I suspect, either my colleague or other members of the panel.

-5 I think the issue in defense is absolutely crucial.
-I 6 think, overall, Federal spending needs to be under better 7 control.
-I think the biggest problem, though, is frankly 8 not the discretionary part of the budget.
-It is the non-9 discretionary part.
+I think the issue in defense is absolutely crucial.
+I think, overall, Federal spending needs to be under better control.
+I think the biggest problem, though, is frankly not the discretionary part of the budget.
+It is the nondiscretionary part.

-10 The CBO long-range budget forecasts have made that 11 clear for some time.
-That is the real driver of the long-12 term debt, three programs.
+The CBO long-range budget forecasts have made that clear for some time.
+That is the real driver of the long-term debt, three programs.
 Those have to be taken off.

-Senator Sessions: Well, so is your answer yes or no?
-13 14 Ambassador Edelman: My answer is that the defense 15 budget needs to go up, and you know, I don't think 16 necessarily non-discretionary -- or rather, discretionary, 17 non-defense spending needs to go up.
+Senator Sessions.
+Well, so is your answer yes or no?

+Ambassador EDELMAN.
+My answer is that the defense budget needs to go up, and I don't think necessarily nondiscretionary-or rather, discretionary, non-defense spending needs to go up.

-Senator Sessions: Well, look.
-The President is 18 19 insisting that it does.
-And his budget increases defense 20 about \$34 billion this year over the BCA level, and he 21 increased his non-defense discretionary by the same.
-22 Senator McCain, I think, was correct to suggest that 23 the Gates plan would add, if it were enacted in 2012 and we 24 were following it, it would be a \$100 billion more this year 25 than the BCA levels.
-Well, \$100 billion more for defense over a decade is more than a trillion dollars.
-And non defense, if it is matched, that is another trillion dollars.
+Senator Sessions.
+Well, look.
+The President is insisting that it does.
+His budget increases defense about \$34 billion this year over the BCA level, and he increased his non-defense discretionary by the same.

+Senator McCain, I think, was correct to suggest that the Gates plan would add, if it were enacted in 2012 and we were following it, it would be a \$100 billion more this year than the BCA levels.
+Well, \$100 billion more for defense over a decade is more than \$1 trillion.
+Non-defense, if it is matched, that is another trillion dollars.
 The budget of the United States is \$4 trillion.

 So these are huge numbers, and all of us, you don't have the stress every day that we do about every other agency and department that comes to us and wants more money.
 I am just saying that is the difficult time we are in.

-Ms. Flournoy: Senator, may I just add one thought on
+Ms. FLOURNOY.
+Senator, may I just add one thought on this?

-9 this?

-10 Senator Sessions: Yes.
+Senator Sessions.
+Yes.